 - Check Regularly – Overcooking the potato can cause it to break apart, potentially thickening the chili unintentionally.

-By approaching this method with realistic expectations, you can salvage slightly salty chili without compromising the entire dish.
+You can salvage slightly salty chili without compromising the entire dish by approaching this method with realistic expectations.

 Common Kitchen Myths About Salt

 The potato trick isn’t the only myth that circulates in kitchens.
-Many home cooks turn to old wives’ tales and culinary folklore in an attempt to fix overly salted dishes.
+Many home cooks turn to old wives’ tales and culinary folklore to fix overly salted dishes.
 Let’s bust a few common myths:

 Bread can absorb liquid, but it’s not an effective way to lower the saltiness of a dish.
 Often, the bread disintegrates and alters the texture rather than fixing the flavor.